canonical-ols/snapstore-snap-docs/docs/how-to/build-images.md

-# Build Core images from your store
+# Build Ubuntu Core images from your store

 ```{warning}
 This functionality requires a [Dedicated Snap Store](https://ubuntu.com/internet-of-things/appstore), also known as an IoT App Store.